theopensourceway/guidebook/EDITORIAL.md

 - [ ] Drafted material adequately coresponds to proposed outline
 - [ ] Author has indicated that draft is ready for review by an editor
-- [ ] Editor has reviewed the work and has either asked for additional drafting or suggested development edits

 ### To enter Development Edit